Skip to main content

 Related Material

-The Data Library and Archives holds copies of oral history interviews with Redfield by: Elizabeth Marsh, his daughter, 1973; Elsa Keil Sichel and John Roslansky, Woods Hole Historical Collection, 8/8/1974; Connie Martina, Woods Hole Historical Collection Conversations series, 8/8/1974; and Robert Calvert, Texas A&M University, 8/18/1977.
+The Data Library and Archives holds copies of oral history interviews with Redfield by: Elizabeth Marsh, his daughter, 1973; Elsa Keil Sichel and John Roslansky, Woods Hole Historical Collection, 8/8/1974; Connie Martina, Woods Hole Historical Collection Conversations series, 8/8/1974; and Robert Calvert, Texas A and M University, 8/18/1977.
 Additional material may be found in the Records of the Office of the Director (AC 9), including correspondence which gives details on Redfield's advice to Henry Bigelow on the founding of an oceanographic institution and on Redfield's decision to come to the Institution, as well as administrative and scientific points that they discussed while working together (Bigelow, Box 2).
 Other material in the Records of the Office of the Director may be found in Smith (Boxes 16 and 20) and Fye (Boxes 24 and 28).

 The DLA's general collections contain Redfield materials, as noted above.